BurnOutTrader/fund-forge/README.md

 fund-forge is built to allow simple abstractions for common strategy functionality: trade multiple symbols, with multiple indicators and data streams.

 <span style="color: red;">***For development and testing purposes only. live trading is in development. repo is currently unstable.***</span>
+#### <span style="color: red;">Data Serialization is being overhauled, if you suddenly have trouble running between git pulls, then try re-parsing the test data.</span>
 ## Full Glossary
 - [Strategy Features](ff_standard_lib/src/strategies/STRATEGIES_README.md)
 - [Example Strategy](example_test_strategy/src/main.rs)